Hierarchical Causal Models: A first look at hierarchical causal models

-\parhead{Three examples} Causal models describe the world in terms of variables and their impact on one another, mapped out in a graph.
+\parhead{Three examples of hierarchical causal models.} Causal models describe the world in terms of variables and their impact on one another, mapped out in a graph.
 A hierarchical causal model (HCM) contains a plate, which denotes a systematic replication of variables within each unit.
 In an HCM, variables that fall inside the plate are called \textit{subunit-level variables}; variables that fall outside the plate are called \textit{unit-level variables}.

-\Cref{fig:hcm_intro} shows the hierarchical causal model we discussed above which we call \textsc{confounder}.
-(It is also copied in \Cref{fig:hcm_confounder}.)
-Here the confounder variable $U_i$ is a hidden unit-level variable, while the treatment $A_{ij}$ and outcome $Y_{ij}$ are observed subunit-level variables.
-In the tutoring application, the units are schools and the subunits are students within the schools.
-The unobserved school-level variable $U_i$ captures school-specific quantities like resources, budget, or teaching philosophy.
-It impacts both the tutoring each student receives (the treatment $A_{ij}$) and their test scores (the outcome $Y_{ij}$).
+\Cref{fig:hcm_confounder} shows a hierarchical causal model we call \textsc{unit confounder}.
+The confounder variable $U_i$ is a hidden unit-level variable, while the treatment $A_{ij}$ and outcome $Y_{ij}$ are observed subunit-level variables.
+For example, consider a scenario where the units are schools and the subunits are students within the schools.
+The treatment $A_{ij}$ is the amount of tutoring each student receives, and the outcome $Y_{ij}$ is their test score.
+Both tutoring and test scores can be impacted by unobserved school-level variables such as resources, budget, or teaching philosophy.
+These quantities are captured by the hidden unit-level confounder $U_i$.

+The \textsc{unit confounder} model in \Cref{fig:hcm_confounder} captures the setup of many existing methods for causal inference from nested data.
+For example, we will see that fixed-effect models can be re-derived from \Cref{fig:hcm_confounder}, through our identification and estimation procedure. \Cref{fig:hcm_interfere,fig:hcm_instrument} show two other motivating HCM graphs that represent novel scenarios.
+Here existing methods for causal inference from nested data do not apply.
+Our approach will enable nonparametric identification and inference in these new graphs, as well as many others.

-\Cref{fig:hcm_interfere,fig:hcm_instrument} show two other motivating HCM graphs that we will return to throughout this paper. \Cref{fig:hcm_interfere} is called \textsc{confounder \& interference}.
-It captures that the subunit-level treatment variables ($A_{ij}$) might affect an observable unit-level variable ($Z_i$) that, in turn, affects the outcome of all subunits ($Y_{ij}$).
+\Cref{fig:hcm_interfere} is called \textsc{unit confounder \& unit interference}.
+It includes unobserved unit-level confounding.
+But it further captures unit-level interference: the subunit-level treatment variables ($A_{ij}$) might affect an observable unit-level variable ($Z_i$) that, in turn, affects the outcome of all subunits ($Y_{ij}$).
 For example, if more students are tutored then there may be more school-wide discussion about academic subjects.
 This discussion might then lead to better academic performance for everyone in the school.